 I think the reason for this is that most non-vegan restaurants think of the animal products as the main event.
 Restaurant salads are often covered in fried meats, shreds of dairy-based cheese, and smothered in ranch dressing.

-Here is my method for creating the perfect crave-worthy salad at home:
+Here is how to create the perfect crave-worthy salad at home: